 # of Koreans named Kim: 7.4 million

 Park comes in 3rd on the list of the most common Korean surnames.
-Its meaning comes from “gourd” which is shaped like a chubby water bottle.
-Folklore has it that the very first Park was born out of an egg that was in the shape of a gourd.
+Its meaning comes from “gourd” shaped like a chubby water bottle.
+Folklore has it that the very first Park was born out of an egg in the shape of a gourd.
 He became the first king of Silla, Hyeokgeose.
-These gourds can be found in Korean traditional stores in Korea.
+These gourds can be found in traditional Korean stores in Korea.
 Most Park families have a gourd somewhere in their house.

 Famous Kpop Stars with the Last Name Park

 - Bom Park, 2NE1

 Korean Character: 박

 Jung is spelled in many different ways.
 This surname is sometimes spelled Jeong or even Chung.
 However, almost half spell it Jung.
 The name comes from the first Jung, who was the chief of one chiefdom among six chiefdoms.
 His name was given to him by King Yuri in the early Silla era.